grpc/proposal/A86-xds-http-connect.md

 the application uses `XdsCredentials` when creating the gRPC channel.
 With this design, we will now honor the `Http11ProxyUpstreamTransport` transport socket wrapper regardless of whether `XdsCredentials` is used.
-However, we will retain the original behavior for the underlying transport socket wrapped by the `Http11ProxyUpstreamTransport` wrapper: if the underlying transport socket is `UpstreamTlsContext`, then we will honor it only if `XdsCredentials` is used, and if it is any other type, we will not use it.
+However, we will treat the underlying transport socket wrapped by the `Http11ProxyUpstreamTransport` wrapper exactly the way that we would previously have treated the transport socket specified directly in the CDS
+resource: if the underlying transport socket is `UpstreamTlsContext`, then we will honor it only if `XdsCredentials` is used, and if it is any other type, we will NACK the CDS resource.

 The `Http11ProxyUpstreamTransport` transport socket wrapper looks for the proxy address in the EDS metadata,